tyler-l-thompson/SailCam/README.md

 # Description

 The SailCam is an attempt to put an entirly self sufficent camera on a sail boat in order to capture a peice of what its like to race a sail boat.
 The camera mounts to the stern rail of the boat and does not require an external power source.
-It powers it self entirely from solar energy and a battery pack.
+It powers itself entirely from solar energy and a battery pack.

+The current design sacrifices elegance for modularity and brute force functionality.
+It is devided into components that can be indevidually detached and redesigned if needed.
+This allows for design iteration over a testing period.
+A new design will be created after core funtionality is refined.

 # Video Results